- Assisting older people with their day-to-day tasks and providing clinical care can be incredibly rewarding

 Additionally, another step up from an RN is a nurse practitioner (NP), who has more autonomy in their role and has extensive knowledge in clinical care.
 An NP can diagnose and treat a patient’s illness and has more autonomy in their role.

-What has encouraged you to look into a career in aged care?
+What made you consider a career in aged care?
 Tell us in the comments below.